-Second, the Living Atlas stitches demographics, transportation and environmental access of the whole planet.
+Second, the Living Atlas of the World stitches demographics, transportation, and environmental access of the whole planet.

 When you mosaic raster datasets, you achieve one composite image.
 For the cartography aspect, you can achieve one consistent color ramp creating a seamless image.

 If you want to perform image classification, then imagery mosaics allow you to systematically classify it.

 Can you think of any other examples for image mosaics?
 Why do you use this geoprocessing tool?
 Please let us know with a comment below.